 CROSSwalk believes faith grows deepest in the context of meaningful and consistent relationships.
 On every residence hall floor, athletics team, and among commuters, Discipleship Leaders are appointed and developed through CROSSwalk to lead small groups and provide spiritual support to their peers.

 CROSSwalk also sponsors ongoing ministry teams that provide chapel opportunities and spiritual support to students.
 Whether you’re passionate about art, music, mental health, or intercessory prayer, CROSSwalk offers a community where you can engage with an integrated faith.

 Local Community Engagement

-Though it’s easy for students to enroll in Evangel without becoming attached to the city around us, CROSSwalk believes connecting with our community is an essential part of Christian service.
+CROSSwalk believes connecting with our community is an essential part of Christian service.
 We focus on partnering with local non-profit organizations and churches so students can become active participants in the community while they’re residents in Springfield.
 By partnering with the Center for Compassion, we send teams out every week to serve with organizations that care for people in need.

 National and Global Service

 In addition to local service, CROSSwalk sponsors ministry teams that travel around the country to join with local churches and congregations through worship and service.
-Rain and Catalyst are our longest-serving groups, which include preaching, worship, and arts to minister the gospel.
+Pursuit and Catalyst are our longest-serving groups, which include preaching, worship, and arts to minister the gospel.